Links on Android Authority may earn us a commission. Learn more.

 Price: Free / Up to $2.99

 Chronus Information Widgets is an app with a bunch of various types of widgets.
-You can find battery, clock, calendar, to-do list, and other types of widgets.
+You can find battery widgets, clock widgets, calendar widgets, to-do list widgets, and other types of widgets.
 The premium version adds stuff like Twitter, Reddit, stock alerts, and more.
 The widgets themselves look pretty nice.
 They can be pretty big to house a lot of information, or smaller if you need something simpler.
 Everything is also highly customizable.
 This is an excellent all-in-one solution even if you have to pay for some of the features.

 GSam Battery Monitor